echeran/smile-of-murugan/webbook/chapter03.md

 the basis of labours performed by S. Vaiyapuri Pillai, M. Raghava Iyengar, K. A. Nilakanta Sastri, John R. Marr, K. Kailasapathy and others.
-The results of this relative chronology may be seen in Chart 4.
+The results of this relative chronology may be seen in
+@tbl-chronology-sangam-lit.

 1. The *Ur-Tolkāppiyam* (that is, the two first books of this admirable grammar, the *Eḻuttatikāram* (Phonology) and *Collatikāram* (on Morphology, Semantics, Etymology, and Syntax) minus later interpolations, which may be dated roughly to 100 B.C.

-2. The earliest poems of the following anthologies:
+1. The earliest poems of the following anthologies:
     a. *Ainkuṟunūṟu*
     b. *Kuṟuntokai*
     c. *Naṟṟiṇai*